 Let’s change it!

-Today, I will answer the question: What is Azure Logic Apps, Azure Functions where can we use it and how much will it cost?
+Today, I will answer the question: What are Azure Logic Apps, and Azure Functions, where can we use them, and how much will they cost?

 Firstly, let’s clarify some of the terms in order to understand what we are going to talk about.

-Serverless definition – according to Martin Fowler the authority of IT world’s – is a type of application triggered by events in stateless containers, fully managed by service provider.
-I am convinced, that it’s something more, than just hosting service.
+Serverless definition – according to Martin Fowler the authority of the IT world – is a type of application triggered by events in stateless containers, fully managed by a service provider.
+I am convinced, that it’s something more, than just a hosting service.
 Microsoft Azure offers at least a few serverless services, like Azure Logic Apps and Azure Functions, which are the main topic of today’s post.

-One of the best examples of the Azure Functions usage is integration with external systems.
+One of the best examples of Azure Functions usage is integration with external systems.

-What these Azure functions do?
-They are short pieces of code which can initiate our apps.
-Next benefit of this technology is its pricing – first million of invocations is for free, every next costs about 0.17 EUR (pricing at 15 August 2018).
+What do these Azure functions do?
+They are short pieces of code that can initiate our apps.
+The next benefit of this technology is its pricing – the first million invocations are for free, and every next costs about 0.17 EUR (pricing at 15 August 2018).
 Azure Functions are also offered with App Service Plan, where we are billed for App Service Plan instead.

 But what are these mysterious „bricks”?

-„Bricks” are actions of connectors, which gives us a possibility to integrate with external services.
+„Bricks” are actions of connectors, which gives us the possibility to integrate with external services.
 Currently, we have more than 100 available connectors (managed APIs).

-A number of them is getting higher and higher though.
-Official documentation of these connectors is available on Microsoft site.
+A number of them are getting higher and higher though.
+Official documentation of these connectors is available on the Microsoft site.

 But there is a catch.

-When we have all „bricks” prepared, it’s time to build our app!
+When we have all the „bricks” prepared, it’s time to build our app!

 Moreover, we can execute loops in parallel mode and define retry policies in case of execution failures (e.g. unsuccessful HTTP response status code).
-Next great benefit is built-in logging.
-It’s really easy to check which invocation was successful and which not.
+The next great benefit is built-in logging.
+It’s really easy to check which invocation was successful and which was not.
 This mechanism logs the input, output, and duration of steps of the workflow.